lnis-uofu/TIGFET-10nm-PDK/README.md

 Copyright (c) [2019] [Laboratory for NanoIntegrated Systems]

-This is physical design kit for TIGFET 10nm Silicon Nanowire Device.
+This is a physical design kit for TIGFET 10nm Silicon Nanowire Device.
 The design kit is derived using TCAD based device simulations and realistic assumptions made for largescale production of TIGFET-based systems.

 This kit consists of a SPICE model and full custom physical design files including a Design Rule Manual, a Design Rule Check, and a Layout Versus Schematic decks for Calibre®.
-Repository also hosts implmentation of basic logic gates and Full Adder design using TIGFET devices
+The repository also hosts implementation of basic logic gates and Full Adder design using TIGFET devices

 ### TIGFET10nm PDK Directory Structure

+* calibre/ -> SVRF rules for Mentor Graphics Calibre
 * cdslib/  -> Technology libraires for Cadence Virtuoso
-* calibre/ -> SVRF rules for Mentor Graphics Calibre
 * hspice/  -> Simulation models for Synopsys HSPICE
 * docs/    -> Documentation

-For more detail about the key assumptions made while designing this PDK please refer following publication
+For more detail about the key assumptions made while designing this PDK, please refer following publication.

 [*Ganesh Gore, Patsy Cadareanu, Edouard Giacomin, and Pierre-Emmanuel Gaillardon "A Predictive Process Design Kit for Three-Independent-Gate Field-Effect Transistors", VLSI-SOC-2019*](https://ieeexplore.ieee.org/Xplore/home.jsp) [*Not published on IEEE Xplore yet*]